iamchrisescobar/chorus-lapilli/README.md

   - User Interface:
     Provides feedback to the players about the current game state, including whose turn it is, if a player has won, or if the game is a draw.

+Useful Files:
+  - tic-tac-toe.txt:
+    This file contains a detailed explanation of how to build a tic-tac-toe game using React.
+It include a detailed explanation of each step taken.
+  - chorus-lapilli.txt:
+    This file contains a detailed explanation of how to turn regular tic-tac-toe into the chorus-lapilli variation ( 3 pieces per player).
+  - test_chorus_lapilli.py:
+    A python script used to test game logic and correct game behavior.
+Tests can be added to this file.